A major task of the history and conservation group was the creation of an annotated bibliography.

 From the start, we intended the annotated bibliography be a useful resource for the broader public.
 By bringing together literature from a variety of disciplines, we have created a repository of information that can guide future scientific study and facilitate future conversation between the different communities that handle and study cellulose nitrate.

 At this time, the bibliography contains 228 annotated sources.
-The bibliography is searchable and entries can be sorted by author, title, type, or year.
-You can access the annotated bibliography here:
+You can access the annotated bibliography as a PDF here.

 Each source contains an abstract that gives a neutral summary of its content.
 When possible, the abstract was taken from the source itself; otherwise, it was written by one of the graduate student researchers working on the project.